Home Pricing

 Total Time: 10 minutes

-Opt out of Radaris step 1-1
+Opt of of Radaris step 1

 Opt out of Radaris step 2-1

-5. Create an account on Radaris
+5. Create an account and click “sign up”

 TIP: This kind of requirement is often used to swindle people into revealing more private data—do not use the “login with Facebook” or “login with Google” options and use a throwaway or masked email address to protect your privacy.

-TIP: In spite of Radaris’ promises, you can’t be sure it won’t collect, sell or share your phone number.
+TIP: In spite of Radaris’ promises, you can’t be sure it won’t collect, sell, or share your phone number.
 We recommend using a burner phone or unregistered SIM, if legal in your state.

 You’ll be taken back to your profile, but now you’ll have some new options available to you.